dcthoai/auto-test/README.md

 ```bash
 docker-compose up --build -d
 ```

 The above command will execute:
-- Build the image from source
+- Build the image from source code
 - Create the necessary volumes (if not exist)
 - Create container from built image and run in background
 - Start the service on port `8080`